M4Rv25/FEMM-Customized-/README.md

 -	Flux line, grid and mesh colors were changed.

--	The sidebar is removed and integrated into the topbar (except for lua buttons; they were removed).
+-	The sidebar is removed and integrated into the topbar.

 -	Panning directions were inverted (feels more intuitive to me), and panning distance was reduced.